WHY WE MADE THE SHOW

 OUR SUCCESS TO DATE

 The Garret was born in Melbourne, a UNESCO City of Literature.
 And it is supported by our community.
-Bad Producer Productions is proud to partner with the State Library of Victoria, Readings, Writers Victoria and Swinburne University.
+Bad Producer Productions is proud to partner with the State Library of Victoria, Writers Victoria and Swinburne University.

 Season 1 launched on 3 November 2016 with Victorian-based writers talking about their craft.
 These writers represent many genres: Jay Kristoff and Amie Kaufman (science fiction and young adult), Kerry Greenwood (crime fiction), Andrew Rule (journalism and truce crime), John Marsden (young adult), Toni Jordan (popular fiction), Graeme Simsion (popular fiction and chick-lit) and A. S. Patric (literary fiction).
 The common thread is success: these writers are the top of their fields.